MohanKumarYum/cookie-manager-js/README.md

 - `name (String)` Cookie name

 ### Listing All Cookies
-Return all of the existing cookies
+Returns all of the existing cookies as an array of objects with key value pairs
 ```js
 CookieManager.getAll();
 ```